Lou DiMuro: Death

 After a June 6, 1982, game between the Chicago White Sox and Texas Rangers at Arlington Stadium, DiMuro ate dinner with Rangers coach Darrell Johnson.
-Walking back to his hotel at about 11 PM, he was struck by a car while attempting to cross a busy street.
+Walking back to his hotel at about 11 PM, he was struck by a motorist while attempting to cross a busy street.
 He died about two hours later at Arlington Memorial Hospital of massive head injuries that resulted from striking his head on the car's windshield.
 No charges were filed against the driver.
 According to Durwood Merrill, doctors said nothing could have been done to save DiMuro's life.

 Merrill and crew members Larry Barnett and Mike Reilly were too upset to pack DiMuro's belongings in his hotel room afterward.
 That task fell to Al Clark, who was part of the incoming crew working the Ranger series against the Seattle Mariners.
 DiMuro was buried in East Lawn Cemetery in Tucson, Arizona, where he had lived since 1976 after previously residing in Floral Park, New York, and Westfield, New York.

 Rocky Roe was named to the American League staff as DiMuro's full-time replacement, joining Barnett, Merrill and Reilly for a series in Milwaukee between the Brewers and Baltimore Orioles.